scriptkidd/MyMOOCS/R/getclean/project/README.md

 Note:

 1. This script works as long as you are in the Samsung data is in your working directory.
+You can download the data from https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 2. This script uses matchcols() function from gdata package and assumes that gdata package is already installed.
 I am checking for the existance of the package even though  it is not a 'rubrics' for evaluation.
 If the script throws some unexpected error: